security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-The latitude or OSM Node name of the most precise location of a site associated with this organization
+The latitude or OSM Node name of the most precise location of a site associated with this organization.

 ### Type of field